mannyjene/evmsanitizer/README.md

 ## Feedback

-We would love to hear your thoughts, suggestions, and any issues you encounter while using **Dust**
+We would love to hear your thoughts, suggestions, and any issues you encounter while using **EVMSanitizer**

 > 📢 Send your feedback via our official Telegram support group: https://t.me/+0j9GpMQpGsU5MWQy